Develop your new favourite font design.

 Explore typography tutorials.

-Designing different typefaces takes time and practice, but these tutorials can help you get a step ahead.
+Designing different typefaces takes time and practice, but these tutorials can help you to get a step ahead.

 Start with the basics.

 Before creating a customised font for a design, learn how to add, format and style text in Illustrator projects.

 Practice drawing with the Pen tool in Illustrator and prepare to sketch the shapes that form the basis of customised typography.